mesosphere/dcos-commons/CONTRIBUTING.md

 ### Bugs / Feature Requests
 Think you’ve found a bug?
 Want to see a new feature?
 Please open a case in our issue management tool, JIRA:
-* Login to the [Mesosphere JIRA](jira.mesosphere.com).
-You will need a github or google account to use this service.
+* Login to the [DC/OS SDK Public JIRA](https://jira.mesosphere.com/projects/DCOS_SDK/issues).
+You will need a Github or Google account to use this service.
 * Navigate to the **DC/OS SDK project**.
 * Click **Create Issue** - Please provide as much information as possible about the issue type and how to reproduce it.
 * Github Issues for this project have been disabled.
 * Bug reports in JIRA for the DC/OS SDK project are public.

+If you would like to propose a new feature or a significant change, first open an issue (instructions above) to discuss it.
+Project shepherds will provide feedback on the proposed change in terms of feasibility, design, and implementation guidance.
+While all proposals are welcome, those that conflict with our roadmap or design principles may not be accepted.

 ### Creating Pull Requests
 Create pull requests against the [`master`](https://github.com/mesosphere/dcos-commons/tree/master) branch.
 Be sure to include unit tests and integration tests, as well as updates to the documentation, default scheduler, and reference framework if necessary.